themimixcompany/doadm/README.md

     docmd -ODn mimix-server-1

-To list all droplets, run:
+To display the list of droplets, run:

     docmd -OL